Thursday, 19 December 2024

 Parental concerns and future steps

 This incident marks the second cyber-security breach involving Mobile Guardian in six months.
-In April, the app’s user management portal in Surrey, Britain, was hacked, leading to a data leak involving parents and teachers’ names and email addresses from five primary schools and 122 secondary schools in Singapore.
+In April, the app’s user portal in Surrey, Britain, was hacked, leading to a data leak involving parents and teachers’ names and email addresses from five primary schools and 122 secondary schools in Singapore.

 Understandably concerned about the latest breach, parents have expressed frustration over losing years’ worth of school notes and assignments.
 For some students, notes were already lost due to technical issues in late July.
 The breach has added to their anxiety, with many unsure of the next steps.